Miss Marple (TV series): Production

 All of the episodes take place in the 1950s.
 "The Murder at the Vicarage" is set in 1954, according to a sign about money being raised for the church fund.
 This takes place after the events of "The Body in the Library", which Miss Marple relates briefly when describing how she first came across Inspector Slack.
-"Nemesis" is set in 1955 or 1956 as it is said to be seven or eight years after the murder of the story which happened in 1948, according to the dates on the victim's gravestone.
-"A Caribbean Mystery" is set prior to this.
+"Nemesis" is set in August 1955 according to the date on a letter sent to Miss Marple.
+"A Caribbean Mystery" is set prior to this, in either 1951 (from the date on a library book) or 1952 (photographs of Queen Elizabeth II in the office of the Barbados administrator).
 "At Bertram's Hotel" is set relatively shortly after the launch of ITV (in September 1955), so probably in 1956 (though it also shows the London Hilton completed, which suggests the early 1960s), and "4.50 from Paddington" is set in 1957, during the launch of Sputnik.

 Reception

 The first episode was enthusiastically received by critics.
 The Times said "once hooked, you won't be able to turn off", and The Sun said it was a series "with pulling power and real class".
 For episode two, "The Moving Finger", The Daily Telegraph stated "Once again Guy Slater's production is built around the brilliant performance of Joan Hickson, behind whose faded blue eyes and spinsterish sibilants, the wheels of detective intelligence can be seen positively whirring around.
 The enterprise is impeccably cast, beautifully ordered, lovingly photographed."
 Reviews for subsequent films were equally positive.

 Alan McKee, of the Museum of Broadcast Communications, reviews the series as "a good example of a 'heritage' production", popular in the 1980s.
 It combines new Victorianism in moral standards and a sanitised version of England's past.
 Mostly set in a rural past, English architecture and country mansion houses are featured.
 Like many BBC programmes, production values are impeccable and costumes, houses and decor, cars, hairstyles and make-up could all be described as "sumptuous".

 McKee also praises the series for "being as faithful as possible to the source material.
 Miss Marple does not chase the villains herself as Margaret Rutherford does in her film series, nor are the titles of the books altered to make them more sensational."

 As for Hickson personally, she is frequently described as the "definitive" Miss Marple as Christie would have pictured her, and Hickson personally credited in large part the bestowal of an OBE award to the role, as Queen Elizabeth II was a fan of the series and Hickson's performance.

 Hickson was twice nominated for the British Academy Television Award for Best Actress during the series' run.
 Firstly in 1987 for Murder at the Vicarage and then again in 1988 for Nemesis.